The-Donovans-Venom-501c3/music-games/README.md

     ```
     Branch name should always be the feature you've implemented.
 Example: user-authentication

-2. Make your changes, commit them, and push them to your forked repository:
+2. Make your changes, commit them, and push them to your branch:

     ```bash
     git add .